wp-plugins/windowpress/readme.txt

 2. The taskbar allows you to easily switch between opened windows.
 3. Full width admin pages
 4. WindowPress on a smartphone
-5. You can have a custom background image to display when no windows are opened or all windows are minimized.
+5. You can set a custom background image to display when no windows are opened or all windows are minimized.

 == Changelog ==